 Users taking quick, casual calls can scrape by with this muddled vocal reproduction, but it won’t bode well for professional conference calls.
 Anyone who spends a lot of time on the phone may want to stick to their handset, or consider some great headphones for phone calls.

 Should you buy the Edifier TWS NB?

-However, listeners who want an effortless pairing process or multipoint functionality, look into the Google Pixel Buds or Jabra Elite Active 75t.
+However, listeners who want an effortless pairing process or multipoint functionality, look into the Samsung Galaxy Buds Plus or Galaxy Buds Pro, Jabra Elite Active 75t.
 Alternatively, the Edifier TWS6 are great earphones for the same price, or the Anker SoundCore Liberty Air 2 which is $20 cheaper and has significantly better microphone quality.